From

 including a roundtrip ticket.
 Three months after my mom slipped into a coma and

-after my elder brother concurred, we concluded that the clinic is not working.
+after my elder brother concurred, we concluded that the clinic was not working.

-Just when we thought that my mother is unaware of what is going on; she stirred
+Just when we thought my mother was unaware of what was happening, she stirred

 and uttered some noise the day I said goodbye again.
 “I have family to take